alex-ahl/nginx-dev-proxy/README.md

 Creates a container which acts as a proxy between your local dev environment and the public web.

-It's is useful for testing services which need to establish a connection to your local dev server; for example Webhooks, Open Graph Meta Tags sharing and SEO optimizations.
+It's useful for testing services which need to establish a connection to your local dev server; for example Webhooks, Open Graph Meta Tags sharing and SEO optimizations.

 ## Prerequisites